 “Auburn’s war eagle wouldn’t take defeat flying down.
 When Florida wide receiver Wes Chandler scored a touchdown against the Auburn Tigers in 1976, the bird took things into its own talons.
 It took off from its perch and blindsided Chandler in the end zone, thus becoming the only mascot to draw a 15-yard penalty for unnecessary pecking.”

-The magazine never issued a correction, nor, it seems, did the AP.
-To their credit, Hamill says that Bolton and the Birmingham News did, at least after he contacted them and the confirmed with Ingram that the talons after touchdown penalty was indeed a canard.
+The magazine obviously never issued a correction, nor, it seems, did the AP.
+However, to their credit, Hamill says that Bolton and the Birmingham News did, at least once he contacted them after confirming with Ingram that the “talons after touchdown” penalty was nonsense.

 When a reporter reminded Barfield of the SEC’s crackdown on mascot interference, Barfield reminded him of Auburn’s game against Tennessee.